 - 1. Unsubsidized Federal Stafford Loan Program;

 - 2. Subsidized Stafford Loan Program;

 - 3. Unsubsidized Federal Direct Stafford Loan Program;

 - 4. Subsidized Federal Direct Stafford Loan Program;

-- 5. Federal Perkins Loan Programs:
+- 5. Federal Perkins Loan Programs;

 - 6. Federal PLUS Loan Program;

 - 7. Federal Direct PLUS Loan Program;

 - 8. Federal Pell Grant Program;

 - 9. Federal Supplemental Educational Opportunity Grant (SEOG) Program;

 - 10. Other federal, state, private and/or institutional sources of aid; and

 - 11. The student.

-Louisiana Department of Education Refund Policy
+Louisiana Board of Regents Refund Policy

-For the purpose of determining a refund, computations will be based on total clock hours of scheduled class attendance.
+For purposes of determining a refund, computations will be based on total weeks of scheduled class attendance.
 Suspensions, school holidays, summer vacations and days in which classes are not offered will not be a part of scheduled class attendance.
 Refunds for students who withdraw after starting school or are terminated by the school will be computed as follows: